egenn/rtemis/README.md

 **_rtemis_** Machine Learning and Visualization
 ===============================================
 A platform for advanced Machine Learning research and applications.
-The goal of rtemis is to make data science as efficient and as painless as possible, whether you are an expert or a novice.
+The goal of rtemis is to make data science as efficient and as painless as possible.
-__rtemis__ is built using the R6 class system in a highly modular fashion.
-The site in the link below is a work in progress in its early days showing how to use the package and is, like the package itself, under active development.

 <div style="text-align:center">
 <a href="https://rtemis.netlify.com">